-Up to [75,000,000] Firm Shares (or 20% of the Firm Shares) are being allocated to all of the PSE Trading Participants.
-Each PSE Trading Participant shall initially be allocated [600,000] Firm Shares and subject to reallocation as may be determined by the PSE.
-Based on the initial allocation for each
+75,000,000 Firm Shares (or 20% of the Firm Shares) are being allocated to all of the PSE Trading Participants.
+Each PSE Trading Participant shall initially be allocated 600,000 Firm Shares and subject to reallocation as may be determined by the PSE.
+Based on the initial allocation for each trading

-Up to [37,500,000] Firm Shares (or 10% of the Firm Shares) are being offered to Local Small Investors at the Offer Price through the PSE Electronic Allocation System or PSE EASy.
+37,500,000 Firm Shares (or 10% of the Firm Shares) are being offered to Local Small Investors at the Offer Price through the PSE Electronic Allocation System or PSE EASy.
 A Local Small Investor is defined as a subscriber to the Offer who is willing to subscribe to a minimum board lot or whose subscription does not exceed ₱100,000.00.
-In the case of this Offer, the minimum subscription of LSIs shall be 10,000 shares or ₱[7,500.00], while the maximum subscription shall be 133,000 shares or up to
+In the case of this Offer, the minimum subscription of LSIs shall be 10,000 shares or ₱7,000.00, while the maximum subscription shall be 142,000 shares or ₱99,400.00.

-₱[99,750.00].
 There will be no discount on the Offer Price.
 The procedure in subscribing to Offer Shares via PSE EASy is indicated in the Company's Implementing Guidelines for Local Small Investors to be announced through the PSE EDGE website.
 Should the total demand for the Offer Shares in the LSI program exceed the maximum allocation, the Underwriter shall prioritize the subscriptions of small investors with amounts lower than the maximum subscription.
+In the event that the total demand for the LSI Offer Shares is five times or more than the initial allocation of 37,500,000 Offer Shares, the LSI Offer Shares shall be increased by an additional five percent (5%) from the initial LSI tranche.
+In the event that the total demand for the LSI Firm Shares exceeds the maximum increased allocation of fifteen percent (15%) under the clawback mechanism, the Underwriter shall allocate the shares by balloting.

-Offer Shares not taken up by the PSE Trading Participants or the LSIs shall be distributed by the Issue Manager, Bookrunner, and Underwriter to their respective clients or to the general public.
-Offer Shares not taken up by the QIBs, PSE Trading Participants and the LSIs, the Issue Manager, Bookrunner, and Underwriter's clients, or the general public shall be purchased by the Issue Manager, Bookrunner, and Underwriter, on a firm commitment basis, pursuant to the terms and conditions of the Underwriting Agreement.
+Offer Shares, consisting of Firm Shares, not taken up by the PSE Trading Participants or the LSIs shall be distributed by the Issue Manager, Bookrunner, and Underwriter to its clients or to the general public.
+Offer Shares not taken up by the QIBs, PSE Trading Participants and the LSIs, the Issue Manager, Bookrunner, and Underwriter's clients, or the general public shall be purchased by the Issue Manager, Bookrunner, and Underwriter, on a firm commitment basis, pursuant to the terms and conditions of the Underwriting Agreement and as set out under the section "Plan of Distribution" in the Prospectus, which is subject to certain conditions and may be subject to termination by the Underwriter if a force majeure or fortuitous event occurs on or before the Offer Shares are listed on the PSE.
+After the commencement of the Offer Period, the Offer shall not be withdrawn, cancelled, suspended or teminated solely by reason of the Company's or the Issue Manager, Bookrunner, and Underwriter's inability to sell or market the Offer Shares or refusal or failure to comply with any undertaking or commitment by the Company, the Issue Manager, Bookrunner, and Underwriter or any other entity to take up any share remaining after the Offer Period.
+In undertaking the firm commitment to purchase, the Issue Manager, Bookrunner, and Underwriter manifests its conformity with and be bound by the applicable listing ang disclosure rules of the PSE.